Poland in the Early Middle Ages: Mieszko's relationship with Emperor Otto I

 Series of military reverses and detrimental relationships, which involved the Czech Přemyslids allied with the Veleti besides rivals, compelled Mieszko to seek the support of the German Emperor Otto I. After the contacts were made, Widukind described Mieszko as "a friend of the emperor".
 A pact was negotiated and finalized no later than 965.
 The price Mieszko had to pay for the imperial protection was acceptance of the status of the emperor's vassal.
 He paid him tribute from the lands up to the Warta River and very likely also made a promise to accept Christianity.

 Mieszko's acceptance of Christianity

-In response to immediate practical concerns, the Christian Church was installed in Poland in its Western Latin Rite, an act that brought Mieszko's country into sphere of ancient Mediterranean culture.
+In response to immediate practical concerns, the Christian Church was installed in Poland in its Western Latin Church, an act that brought Mieszko's country into the sphere of ancient Mediterranean culture.
 Of the issues requiring urgent attention, the preeminent one was the increasing pressure of the eastbound expansion of the German state (between the Elbe and the Oder rivers) and its plans to control the parallel expansion of the Church through the archdiocese in Magdeburg, the establishment of which was finalized in 968.